openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ![Figure 9: Many Functions](images/program-anatomy.png "Figure 9.
 A program contains many functions, and each function contains zero or more statements.")

 Each of these functions has a name by which we can call it.
 To call a function is to execute the code statements contained inside that function.
 The basic convenience in doing this is less typing, and we will talk about the other advantages later.
 Like a board game, a program has a starting position.
 More precisely, the program has an *entrypoint* expected by the compiler to be there.
 That entrypoint is a function called *main*.
 The code you write inside the *main* function is the first code that executes in your program, and therefore it is responsible for calling any other functions in your program.
 Who calls your *main* function?
 The operating system does!
 Let's break down the syntax of the main function in this demo.
-Again, for all you Processing coders, this is old news.
+Again, for all you Processing coders, this is old news. **[BD: Did you already mention Processing coders?]**

 ![Figure 10: The Function](images/function-anatomy.png)